nirokay/DocChanger/README.md

 4. Place all broken-up substrings together, so they form the correct replacement string again.

 5. Optional: Delete empty xml blocks (if you cut out and pasted from one block to another)

+6. Re-zip the items and change the `.zip` to a `.docx`.

+   **Important:** Only zip the file contents directly, not the extracted directory itself.
+That would make most applications handle it as a corrupted/incorrect file.

+### Program fails to parse the config json file

+Make sure the json is formatted correctly, common mistakes may include:

+* Trailing or missing commas - commas separate array/table values

+* Unquoted values - all values must be inside quotes (like this: `"index": "value"`), unless it is a number (which are not used in the config file)

+To ensure correct format, see the [format section](#json-config-file-data-types) above or look at the example at `./templates/document_data.json.template`.